ennis/ashley/ashley/NOTES.md

 # Function places
 There must be a separate lower_expr function for function calls, since in our IR functions are not first-class values.

+# Refactor: typed AST?
+Instead of going directly from untyped AST to HIR, first create a typed, resolved, immutable AST:
+- has source locations
+- implicit conversions are made explicit
+- overloads are resolved
+- values can be void
+- no SSA ids, expression tree instead (generic operations)
+- types are not converted to IDs
+- pointers to the syntax tree

+Benefits: more readable syntax when checking lowering rules.

+# GLSL instead?
+Rewrite the parser so that it's GLSL-like instead.
+Things to change:
+- let bindings
+- functions
+- globals
+- need lookahead
+- type symbol table

+Do not implement:
+- multiple declarations
+- array declarators

+No change:
+- as much as possible, keep the AST structure unchanged

+Why?
+- people already familiar with GLSL, plus we're already using GLSL semantics
+- bigger database of examples